Income gap can harm children’s achievement in maths – but not reading grades, 27-year study suggests

 The analysis showed that scores in maths were lower, on average, in states with higher levels of income inequality.

-It also revealed that that income inequality didn’t just affect the poorer students but was associated with lower achievement for both poor and non-poor students alike.
+It also revealed that income inequality didn’t just affect the poorer students but was associated with lower achievement for both poor and non-poor students alike.

 The results couldn’t be explained away solely by poorer areas having more social problems and educational issues.
 Instead, it seemed that the concentration of income among top earners was driving down academic achievement.